 You can view our guidance for businesses and the public on non-essential businesses reopening here.

 Support for residents

 An emergency support service is available for people in Copeland at high risk of becoming seriously ill and who do not have support available from friends, family or neighbours.
 Those at high risk from Covid-19 include people over 70 years old, pregnant women and those with underlying health conditions who should be protecting themselves by staying at home.
 The emergency telephone support line is 0800 783 1966, or you can email your request for help to COVID19support@cumbria.gov.uk.
 Alternatively, make an online referral here.
-The call centre operates Monday to Friday, from 9am to 5pm, and weekends from 10am to 2pm.
+The call centre operates Monday to Friday, from 9am until 5pm, and at weekends from 10am until 2pm.
 The service will also accepts referrals from members of the public who may be concerned about people in their community.
 More information can be found here.

 Council Tax support

-If your income has reduced you may be eligible for certain benefits including Council Tax Reduction.
+If your income has been reduced you may be eligible for certain benefits including Council Tax Reduction.
 Copeland Council is also able to offer a further £300 off the bills of those who receive this benefit for 2020/21.
 We also have a small fund to assist people not in receipt of this benefit, who have been significantly financially affected by Covid-19.
 More information here.
 You can also check whether you are eligible for any Council Tax discounts here.
 We can also reduce the monthly payment by spreading the costs over 12 months, rather than 10.

 Our services are running as normal, wherever possible.
 However, we have been forced to make a number of changes:

 - All Copeland offices are closed to the public.
 A wealth of information can be found on this website and through our social media channels.